SymfonyCasts/EasyAdminBundle/sfcasts/field-javascript.md

 I'll paste in some contents.

 What's inside of here... isn't that important.
-But to get it to work, we're going to need a custom template where we can add the preview div and *attach* this controller.
+But to get it to work, we're going to need some custom attributes that will *attach* this controller to the form field.
 Let's do that next *and* use a performance trick so that our new controller isn't unnecessarily downloaded by frontend users.